girlscript/winter-of-contributing/Behavioural Questions.md

  These are Questions on some Conditions most likely to start with :-
-                             “If…”
+                    <ol>    <li>     “If…”   </li>
-                             “Imagine…”
+                          <li>    “Imagine…”  </li>
-                             “You’re asked to…”
+                          <li>    “You’re asked to…”  </li>
-                             “Put yourself in the position of…”
+                          <li>    “Put yourself in the position of…”   </li>    </ol>

-What are common behavioural interview questions?
+What are common behavioural interview questions?   <br>
-1."Tell me about a goal you reached and how you achieved it."
+1."Tell me about a goal you reached and how you achieved it."  <br>
-2."Describe a goal you failed to achieve and what transpired."
+2."Describe a goal you failed to achieve and what transpired." <br>
-3."Share a time you prioritised a task over something else and why."
+3."Share a time you prioritised a task over something else and why." <br>
-4."Give an example of how you handle multitasking in one day."
+4."Give an example of how you handle multitasking in one day." <br>
 5."Recount a long-term project you completed.
-How did you keep the project on time and organised?"
+How did you keep the project on time and organised?" <br>
-6."Share a time you learned a new skill or responsibility quickly."
+6."Share a time you learned a new skill or responsibility quickly." <br>
-7."Discuss an example of when you made a tough decision."
+7."Discuss an example of when you made a tough decision." <br>
-8."Tell me about a time you had to be flexible."
+8."Tell me about a time you had to be flexible." <br>
-9."Elaborate on the proudest moment in your professional career and why it is important to you."
+9."Elaborate on the proudest moment in your professional career and why it is important to you." <br>
-10."Has there ever been a time you felt dissatisfied with your work or role and how did you handle that?"
+10."Has there ever been a time you felt dissatisfied with your work or role and how did you handle that?" <br>
-11."Share how you stay motivated when doing repetitive tasks at work."
+11."Share how you stay motivated when doing repetitive tasks at work." <br>
-12."Explain a project you feel affected your company significantly."
+12."Explain a project you feel affected your company significantly." <br>
-13."Recount a time you had to say no at work."
+13."Recount a time you had to say no at work." <br>
-14."Describe a time you had to work closely with a colleague whose personality differed from yours."
+14."Describe a time you had to work closely with a colleague whose personality differed from yours." <br>
-15."Tell me about a time you considered yourself an excellent leader."
+15."Tell me about a time you considered yourself an excellent leader." <br>
-16."Share a time you felt you went beyond the standard responsibilities of your job."
+16."Share a time you felt you went beyond the standard responsibilities of your job." <br>
-17."Recount a time when you disagreed with someone."
+17."Recount a time when you disagreed with someone." <br>
 18."Describe a time when you had too many to do items on your list.
-How did you solve the problem?"
+How did you solve the problem?" <br>
 19."Describe a situation where your boss was 100% wrong.
-What did you do?"
+What did you do?" <br>
-20."What if I say no matter how good you perform, I am not going to select you"?
+20."What if I say no matter how good you perform, I am not going to select you"? <br>
-21."What if one Day you woke up and found your suspension mail in your mail box and the thing is you havn't done anything wrong"?
+21."What if one Day you woke up and found your suspension mail in your mail box and the thing is you havn't done anything wrong"? <br>